tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

   3. `-S` -> get status of a password

 So in `usermod` capitalized, but in `passwd` uncapitalized. **mnemonic** usermod has a broader purpose, so the uncapitalized letters were already taken for the options

+##See which filesystems are supported by the kernel

+Check in */proc/filesystems* [source](https://www.centos.org/docs/5/html/5.1/Deployment_Guide/s2-proc-filesystems.html)